 Seller concessions are clauses you include with your offer to buy a home that asks the seller to pay certain closing costs.
 For example, you might ask the seller to cover things like appraisal fees or your title search.
 The seller can reject your concessions or send you a counteroffer with concessions removed.
-Limitations on the percentage of your closing costs sellers can cover varies by property type.
+Limitations on the percentage of your closing costs sellers can cover vary by property type.

 Your mortgage term is the number of years you’ll pay on your loan before you fully own your home.
 For example, you may take out a mortgage loan with a 15-year term and that means that you’ll make monthly payments on your loan for 15 years before the loan matures.

 A title is proof that you own a home.
-Your title includes a physical description of your property, the names of anyone who owns the property and any liens on the home.
+Your title includes a physical description of your property, the names of anyone who owns the property, and any liens on the home.
 When someone says that they’re “on the title” of a home, it means that they have some kind of legal ownership of the property.

 Title insurance is a common closing cost.
 You buy title insurance to protect yourself against outside claims to your property.
 Unlike other types of insurance, you don’t need to pay for title insurance every month.
 Instead, you make a single payment at closing that protects you for as long as you own the home.